AdobeDocs/experience-platform.en/help/query-service/clients/power-bi.md

 ![](../images/clients/power-bi/get-data.png)

 You can now enter values for the server and database.
-For more information on finding your database name, host, port, and login credentials, visit the [credentials page on Platform](https://platform.adobe.com/query/configuration).
+For more information on finding your database name, host, port, and login credentials, please read the [credentials guide](../ui/credentials.md).
 To find your credentials, log in to [!DNL Platform], then select **[!UICONTROL Queries]**, followed by **[!UICONTROL Credentials]**.

 **[!DNL Server]** is the host found under the connection details.
 For production, add port `:80` to the end of the host string. **[!DNL Database]** can be either "all" or a dataset table name.